GhostWire619/GhostWire619/README.md

 - **Tools:**

 ## 🌟 Projects
 - [flask-framework](https://github.com/GhostWire619/flask-framework):Flask-Framework is an open-source Python project that helps you set up a full Flask project environment quickly.
-It comes with pre-written code for Authentication and includes the following features
+It comes with pre-written code for Authentication.
 - [room-chat](link): A simple chat app for real time communication.

 ## 📈 GitHub Stats